BardisRenos/KaggleChallenge/README.md

 ### Changing to the pre trained model attributes

-In order to train our dataset and achieve high accuracy score, this approach uses **ResNet50**.
-In the code I change the input shape of the model and the number of the output classes.
+In order to train our dataset and achieve high accuracy score, this approach uses the **ResNet50** deep learning model.
+In the code I change the input shape of the model and also the number of the output classes.
+That way the model is adapted into our data set shape.